-- (1) A term or condition of a fixed term retail contract has no effect to the extent that it provides for payment of an early termination charge or agreed damages term (however described), unless: - (a) the contract includes details of the amount or manner of calculation of the early termination charge or agreed damages term; and - (b) subject to subclause 49A(6A), the early termination charge or agreed damages term is a reasonable estimate of the costs to the retailer resulting from the early termination or other event the subject of the agreed damages term. - (2) For the purposes of subrule subclause (1)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (3) Subject to subrulesubclause (4), a term or condition of a market retail contract that is not a fixed term retail contract has no effect to the extent that it provides for the payment of an early termination charge (however described).
+(1) A term or condition of a fixed term retail contract has no effect to the extent that it provides for payment of an early termination chargeor agreed damages term (however described), unless:

-- (4) SubrulesSubclauses (1) and (3) do not prevent the imposition of an early termination charge due to the early termination of a fixed benefit period, even if this coincides with the termination of the market retail contract. - (5) An early termination charge (however described), payable where a customer terminates a fixed benefit period early, only has effect if: - (a) the contract includes details of the amount or manner of calculation of the early termination charge; and - (b) subject to subclause 49A(6A) the early termination charge is a reasonable estimate of the costs to the retailer resulting from the early termination. - (6) For the purposes of subrule subclause (5)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (6A) Any amount of an early termination charge must be determined by reference to, and must not exceed, the total of the following direct costs incurred by the retailer in relation to that particular customer which remain unamortised at the time of termination: - (i) pro-rata costs of procuring the customer to enter into the contract; and - (ii) \$20:
+- (a) the contract includes details of the amount or manner of calculation of the early termination charge or agreed damages term; and - (b) subject to subclause 49A(6A), the early termination charge or agreed damages term is a reasonable estimate of the costs to the retailer resulting from the early termination or other event the subject of the agreed damages term. - (2) For the purposes of subrulesubclause (1)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (3) Subject to subrulesubclause (4), a term or condition of a market retail contract that is not a fixed term retail contract has no effect to the extent that it provides for the payment of an early termination charge (however described). - (4) SubrulesSubclauses (1) and (3) do not prevent the imposition of an early termination charge due to the early termination of a fixed benefit period, even if this coincides with the termination of the market retail contract. - (5) An early termination charge (however described), payable where a customer terminates a fixed benefit period early, only has effect if: - (a) the contract includes details of the amount or manner of calculation of the early termination charge; and - (b) subject to subclause 49A(6A) the early termination charge is a reasonable estimate of the costs to the retailer resulting from the early termination. - (6) For the purposes of subrulesubclause (5)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (6A) Any amount of an early termination charner may be determined by reference to, and must not exceed, the total of the following direct costs incurred by the retailer in relation to that particular customer which remain unamortised at the time of termination:

-which comprises:
+(i) pro-rata costs of procuring the customer to enter into the contract; and which comprises:

+(ii) unless the early termination was a direct consequence of the customer

+- exercising the customer's right to opt-out of a flexible AMI retail tariff in - accordance with clause 8 of the Advanced Metering Infrastructure (AMI - Tariffs) Order in Council 2013, \$20:

-- (i) the additional costs of giving effect to the early termination of the contract, final billing and ceasing to be responsible for the supply address; and - (ii) the value of any imbalance in the retailer's electricity or gas hedging program to the extent that it is directly attributable to that breach of contract. - (7) This ruleclause is a minimum requirement that is to apply in relation to small customers who purchase energy under a market retail contract.
+(i) the additional costs of giving effect to the early termination of the contract, final billing and ceasing to be responsible for the supply address customer's premises; and

+(ii) the value of any imbalance in the retailer's electricity or gas hedging program to the extent that it is directly attributable to that breach of contract.
+Formatted: Font: Italic

+(7) This ruleclause is a minimum requirement that is to apply in relation to small customers who purchase energy under a market retail contract.